 A rusty bedspring has been attached to a 4″x4″ square of reclaimed lumber which has been sealed with poly to seal the chippy paintcolors.
 We have also added a test tube.
 Fill with water and cuttings from your yard for a beautiful decor item in your home.
 Or give it as a gift to someone that loves the rustic farmhouse look.

 This one is filled with Missouri Lilac, Dogwood, and Redbud blooms.
 So pretty!

 We have owned a franchise for this company since 2015, selling locally and painting furniture and home decor.
 In March 2019 we purchased the company and are producing the same quality product ourselves!

-We now have the opportunity to sell our quality paint with 45 gorgeous colors through our online distributor, Connie Mathews of Winston Home Designs!
+We now have the opportunity to sell our quality paint with 45+ gorgeous colors.

 It seems our 6 year old grandson was tired of getting in trouble when using a little table in the toy room as a makeshift stage so he asked us to make him one for his performances.

 He was very specific on what he wanted.
 He needed a big stage, curtains for the sides and front and the background should be clouds.

 We were at his house visiting so we told him we’d see what we could do.